M&T Bank Q4 2024 Earnings Call Transcript

 Chief Financial Officer at M&T Bank

-Yeah.
-So from a charge-off perspective, I know that's not through the income statement, our retail consumer portfolios are normalizing.
-So we think that's going to be a little bit higher than what it was in '24.
-But we believe that our commercial credits, both C&I and CRE will continue to come down in net charge-offs.
+Yes.
+So from a charge off perspective, I know that's not through the income statement.
+Our retail consumer portfolios are normalizing.
+So we think that's going to be a little bit higher than what it was in 2024.
+But we believe that our commercial credits, both C and I and CRE, will continue to come down in net charge offs.

 Now from a provision perspective, I think provision wise, we feel really good at our current allowance levels.
 And when you look at what we could see in the future, we would expect allowance levels to basically based upon the growth that we have in loans, coupled with the economic conditions that basically impact these industries.
-Right now, the economic conditions and what we're seeing from the models and the projections are pretty tamed.
-But we're having some loan growth so we're providing to it from that perspective.
-Depending on loan growth, we'll provide more on day one.
+Right now, the economic conditions from what we're seeing from the models and the projections are pretty tame, but we're having some loan growth, so we're providing to it from that perspective.
+Depending on loan growth, we'll provide more on day 1.
 If we have less loan growth, we'll have less provision.

 Manan Gosalia